1. WHAT ARE PANELIZED HOMES?

-"Panelized" refers to a more recent method of home construction in which a home is built in wall sections, or panels, under ideal, climate-controlled factory conditions.
+"Panelized" refers to a more recent method of home construction used by custom home builders in which a custom home is built in wall sections, or panels, under ideal, climate-controlled factory conditions.
 Floor systems, or "decks," are built the same way.
 Outside walls may or may not have windows, siding and wiring pre-installed.
 Decks and interior walls are engineered and constructed to accommodate plumbing and heat runs.
 Roof trusses, gable ends and all other components needed to make a complete home are then loaded onto specially-designed flatbed trailers, wrapped with tarps for moisture protection and trucked to a customer's home site.
 Panelized homes are customizable, second only to stick building for flexibility.
-The panelized home has the added benefit of quick, on-site completion, often finishing weeks ahead of comparable stick-built projects.
-Hundreds of floor plans and interior trim options are often available in a panelized home.
+Panelized homes have the added benefit of quick, on-site completion, often finishing weeks ahead of comparable stick-built projects.
+Hundreds of floor plans and interior trim options are often available in panelized homes.

 2. What is the cost per square foot?

 The cost per square foot varies with the size of your custom home and the options that you wish to have included in your home.
 Give us a call with your customized options and we will be happy to price your new home for you.

 3. HOW LONG WILL IT TAKE TO BUILD MY CUSTOM HOME?

 From the time that construction begins it generally takes 90-120 days.

 4. Will I need to be involved with the subcontractors?